 So he dug and pulled at anything and everything that didn’t feel right.
-Because how do you know what to feel?
-He looked down, saw a pin prick of blood bloom in his dirt stained finger.
+Because how else do you know what to… He looked down to see a pin prick of blood bloom on his dirt stained finger.
 Dig deeper.
 Feel it.

 There was a one in four chance of being a match.
 And even at that, he was Carey’s best chance.
 Lucky him.
 And from the initial test to the evaluations to the x-ray to the physical, their second favorite phrase after freight train was “What you’re doing is so brave.”

 He pulled at a plant, stubby and tough, loosening his skin to a blister with every tug not giving way.
 But he wasn’t giving way either.
-He reached for his mom’s tiny shovel, whatever it was called, to stab and force his demand on what he deemed wrong, so wrong, in his mother’s garden.
-And like a whisper in the wind, he looked before gripping the handle to see the spider.
-He knew less about spiders than he did about what he was doing out there in the dirt, but he knew enough to be wary of the brown ones, and this one blended into the wood.
+He reached for the tiny shovel, whatever it was called, to stab and force his demand on what he deemed wrong, so wrong, in his mother’s garden.
+And like a whisper in the wind, before gripping the wooden handle, he saw the spider.
+He knew less about spiders than he did about what he was doing there in the dirt, but he knew enough to be wary of the brown ones.
+And this one blended into the wood.
 Lucky him.